emmett-framework/emmett/docs/orm/operations.md

 where the *%* character is a wild-card meaning *any sequence of characters*, so the query will find any event starting with "party".

-But weppy provides also some shortcuts for the `like` operator with wild-card:
+But Emmett provides also some shortcuts for the `like` operator with wild-card:

 ```python
 db(Event.name.startswith("party"))